-S. Erin Batiste is the author of Glory to All Fleeting Things, winner of the inaugural Backbone Press Chapbook Competition.
-She is the 2019 Bread Loaf-Rona Jaffe Scholar in Poetry and her honors include fellowships and residencies from Cave Canem, Callaloo, Vermont Studio Center, SPACE on Ryder Farm, The Mastheads, Brooklyn Poets, and Atlantic Center for the Arts.
+S. Erin Batiste is the author of Glory to All Fleeting Things, winner of the inaugural Backbone Press Chapbook Award.
+She is the 2019 Bread Loaf-Rona Jaffe Scholar in Poetry and her recent honors include fellowships and residencies from Cave Canem, Callaloo, Vermont Studio Center, SPACE on Ryder Farm, The Mastheads, Brooklyn Poets, and Atlantic Center for the Arts.
 In 2018 she was named a finalist for the Furious Flower Poetry Prize and The New Guard Knightville Poetry Contest, a semi-finalist for the 92Y Discovery Contest, and made the long lists for the Cosmonauts Avenue Poetry Prize and Peach Mag Gold in Poetry.
 She is a reader for The Rumpus and her poems appear in wildness, Cosmonauts Avenue, Paper Darts, Peach Mag, and Puerto del Sol among other decorated journals.

 Glory to All Fleeting Things | Backbone Press, forthcoming Summer 2019

 “Reading Glory to All Fleeting Things makes me feel like I’m privy to instances and events not necessarily intended for my eyes to see, yet the biting language and imagery allows me to experience them, nonetheless.
 There is a depth and poignancy and vast array of explosions (both large and small) that highlight the landscape of this collection with “velvety midnight spirit” and “ferocious stars” that can’t be denied.“ — Advance Praise from Backbone Press Editors